Admiral Ackbar: Sequel trilogy

 In the trilogy's second film, Star Wars: The Last Jedi (2017), Ackbar leads the Resistance as they evacuate their base on D'Qar, and orders the ships to jump to hyperspace to escape the First Order.
 The First Order fleet pursues the Resistance, sending Kylo Ren and other TIE fighters after the MC85 Star Cruiser Raddus, on which Ackbar and other senior Resistance leaders are aboard.
-The First Order ships open fire on the main bridge of the Raddus, causing a massive explosion and blowing all occupants into the vacuum of space.
+First Order TIEs open fire on the main bridge of the Raddus, causing a massive explosion and blowing all occupants into the vacuum of space.
 Ackbar is killed, along with everyone else on the bridge except for Leia, who is saved by her use of the Force.
 Although Ackbar had no lines of dialogue during his death scene in the film, the comic book adaptation of The Last Jedi revealed that his last words were: "Torpedoes inbound.
 It's been an honor serving with you all."
 Whitta, who wrote the comic book adaptation, said he was saddened Ackbar died so quickly in the film, so he wanted to give him "a little bit of a moment before he dies".

 Ackbar's total screen time across all three of his Star Wars film appearances totaled only three minutes and 30 seconds.
 He was originally planned to appear in Rogue One (2016), a standalone anthology film separate from the sequel trilogy.
 During the initial screenwriting process, he appeared leading a space fleet during the climactic space battle at the end of the film.
 However, he was removed in later script revisions and his part replaced by Admiral Raddus, who, in an homage to Ackbar, was also a member of the Mon Calamari species.
 Whitta, who co-wrote the story of the film, said he wanted Ackbar included, but since he was already featured in The Force Awakens, the team behind Rogue One decided the character should not appear in two films released so closely together.

+Ahsoka

+Ackbar makes a non-speaking appearance at Hera Syndulla's disciplinary hearing on Corusant.